Posted on Friday, January 2nd, 2004

 3. If you had vanity plates on your car, what would they read?
 If you already have them, what do they say?
 If I were to get them for my car, they would say "F650GS" which is the model of my motorcycle that I'd rather be riding than driving in a car in the first place.

 4. Have you received any gifts with messages engraved upon them?
 Once that I can think of... it was on a metal picture frame.
 What did the inscription say?
 "You are my world."
-It was really sweet, but the bitch destroyed it when we broke up (after having carefully removed her photograph first).
-Don't feel bad for me though, as I had plenty of other photographs of her to tear up.
+It was really sweet, but the woman who gave it to me destroyed it when we broke up.